forwardhuang/forwardhuang.github.io/index.md

 ## About Me

 I am an Associate Professor at South China University of Technology, Guangzhou, China.
 I received my Ph.D. in Power Electronics from The Hong Kong Polytechnic University in 2018 and was a Postdoctoral Fellow the UM Macao Talent Program with the State Key Laboratory of Analog and Mixed-Signal VLSI, University of Macau, in 2019.
-Over the past 15 years, I have dedicated to the field of Power Electronics and its interdisciplinary applications and am listed among the Top 2\% of Scientists Worldwide by Stanford University.
+Over the past 15 years, I have dedicated to the field of Power Electronics and its interdisciplinary applications and am listed among the **Top 2% of Scientists Worldwide by Stanford University**.
 My current research focuses on
 * Wireless Power Transfer
 * Resonant Power Conversion
 * Large-Scale Renewable Power Generation